emoose/OculusHydraTuscany/README.md

 OculusHydraTuscany
 ==================

-Oculus Tuscany demo modded to use Razer Hydra for headtracking
+Oculus Rift Tuscany demo modded to use Razer Hydra for headtracking

 Install
 =======